Avoiding Google Penalties

 Building on the important topic of avoiding Google penalties, the next step in the SEO guide shows you how to monitor your backlinks and remove unwanted links that could sink your SEO ship if a link penalty occurs.

 - What a Website Can Do about Thin Content — 4 Common Scenarios and Solutions

 - Manual Penalty Actions Reported in Google Webmaster Tools

 - Google’s Outbound Link Penalties: How to React Without Overreacting

 - 9 Tips for Getting Your Manual Link Penalty Overturned

 - 3 Ways to Keep Google Panda Fed and Happy

 Do you think you’ve been hit with Google penalties?
 We can help.
-Read about our SEO Penalty Assessment and optional link pruning services that can help businesses identify and recover from Google penalties.
+Read about our SEO Penalty Audit and optional link pruning services that can help businesses identify and recover from Google penalties.